 - Decorating for Washington’s Birthday Party

-Lucy Hayes and Jackie Kennedy need your help to decorate Woodlands South for George Washington’s surprise party.
-Come sign the birthday card, hang streamers and bunting and make sure George doesn’t find out.
+Lucy Hayes and Jackie Kennedy need your help to decorating for George Washington’s surprise party.
+Come sign the birthday card, hang streamers and bunting, and make sure George doesn’t find out.

 - Presidential Pets